Durgeshkt/Durgeshkt/README.md

 - 👨‍💻 I'm currently performing research in the field of Cybersecurity

+- 💡 Future Goals: I aspire to become a recognized cybersecurity expert and am eager to dive into malware analysis and social engineering in the coming years.
+-
+-  🔐 I’m passionate about the field and committed to staying ahead of evolving security threats.
+Let’s connect and collaborate on exciting cybersecurity projects!
-- 🎓 I'm doing MCA
+-

-- 🌱 I'm on track for learning more about owasp top 10, reverse engineering and malware analysis

 - 💻 All of my projects are available at [http://durgeshkt.github.io/](http://durgeshkt.github.io/)

-- 📝 I regularly write articles on [https://article4hacker.blogspot.com/](https://article4hacker.blogspot.com/)

-- 📫 How to reach me **durgeshkumartiwari007@gmail.com**

 - 💰 I'm on Bug Bounty Platforms